aliason/loan-prediction/README.md

 As my project will apply supervised learning methods, I will only be using the training set.
 I will perform a 70/30 split on train.csv and utilize the response values to assess predictive accuracy.

 ## Project Roadmap
-The project will follow a structured approach, starting with data collection and processing, followed by exploratory analysis, model training, and evaluation.
+The project will follow a structured approach, starting with data processing and cleaning, followed by data exploration, analysis, and modeling.

-First, I will load the dataset into R, examine its structure, and perform initial data tidying, addressing missing values, duplicates, and inconsistencies.
-Next, I conduct exploratory data analysis (EDA), analyzing variables one by one to identify relationships and covariability, using these insights to guide further preprocessing.
-The dataset undergoes final tidying before model development.
+First, I will load the dataset into R, examine its structure, and perform initial data tidying to address errors and inconsistencies.
+Next, I will conduct exploratory analysis (EDA), examining variables one by one to analyze relationships, trends, and variability.
+Insights derived from this step will guide further preprocessing.
+The dataset undergoes final tidying before modeling.

-Next, I split the data into train vs. test sets (70/30), create a preprocessing recipe, and establish validation sets (10) to optimize model selection and tuning.
-Models are trained and stored in separate RDA files before being loaded back in for evaluation.
-Performance is evaluated based on ROC-AUC, and the top 3 selected for testing.
-The project concludes with a detailed summary of my takeaways and findings.
+To begin: I perform a 70/30 (train/test) split, create a preprocessing recipe, and establish validation sets (10) to facilitate model selection and tuning.
+Models are trained in separate RDA files before being loaded back in for evaluation.
+Performance is evaluated on ROC-AUC, with the top 3 models are selected for testing.
+The project concludes with a detailed summary of key takeaways and findings.

 ## Methods used
 * Data processing
     * Missing values (imputation via MICE)
     * Duplicates
-    * Feature engineering
+    * Data transformation
-        * Scaling, binning, and categorical encoding
+        * Scaling (standardization), binning, categorical encoding.
-    * Outlier detection
         * Log transformation
 * Exploratory data analysis (EDA)
+    * Distributional analysis (univariate + bivariate)
-    * Descriptive statistics
+    * Feature analysis
     * Correlation analysis (heatmaps, corrplots)
-    * Feature analysis
+    * Inferential statistics
     * Data visualization (histograms, barplots, scatterplots)
-    * Inferential statistics (t-tests, ANOVA)
 * Data modeling
-    * Machine learning
+    * Algorithms:
         * Logistic regression
         * Linear discriminant analysis (LDA)
         * K-nearest neighbors (KNN)
         * Elastic net regression (Ridge)
         * Quadratic discriminant analysis (QDA)
         * Pruned decision trees
-    * Resampling techniques
+    * Resampling techniques:
         * Grid search
         * K-fold cross-validation
-    * Model evaluation
+    * Model evaluation:
-        * Model evaluation metrics (ROC-AUC)
+        * Evaluation metrics (ROC-AUC)
         * Confusion matrix
+        * Lollipop plots (comparative)

 Tools
+* R + Markdown:
+    * Visualization: ggplot2, ggthemes, corrplot, gridExtra, kableExtra
-* R (tidyverse, corrplot, ggplot2, dplyr, finalfit, MASS, MICE, kableExtra)
+    * Analysis: tidyverse, dplyr, plyr, corrr, naniar, MASS, MICE
-* Markdown (Rmd)
+    * Modeling: tidymodels, discrim, klaR, pROC, yardstick, finalfit
 * Excel (codebook)